Fishing

 considerable distances inland before consumption.

-Europe while freshwater fishing contracted: the latter through overworking and
+fishing expanded in Europe while freshwater fishing contracted: the latter

-western waters some West Countrymen ventured north to Iceland, then west all
+problems in western waters some West Countrymen ventured north to Iceland, then

-the way to Newfoundland and Maine as early as the fifteenth century.
-By the
+west all the way to Newfoundland and Maine as early as the fifteenth century.

-early the eighteenth century, while herring and cod were still caught, dried or
+By the early the eighteenth century, while herring and cod were still caught,

-barrel-salted and transported across the Atlantic from the Grand Banks of
+dried or barrel-salted and transported across the Atlantic from the Grand Banks

 mercantile ‘triangular trade’.

-with modern more efficiently fore-and-aft rigged vessels, beam trawling in
+inshore, with modern more efficiently fore-and-aft rigged vessels, beam

-ports claim to have invented this, Brixham, in Devon
+Two different ports claim to have invented this, Brixham,

-and Barking, in London.
-Scouring the bottom, species such as plaice, sole, turbot
+in Devon and Barking, in London.
+Scouring the bottom, species such as plaice,

-and perhaps most importantly, cod were forced into the nets.
-Previously, these
+sole, turbot and perhaps most importantly, cod were forced into the nets.

-fish had been difficult to catch by line and because they were so perishable,
+Previously, these fish had been difficult to catch by line and because they

-had a fresh fish market, with Billingsgate’s first charter dated as far back as
+also had a fresh fish market, with Billingsgate’s first charter dated as far

-the ninth century.
-From a time as yet unidentified by me, Billingsgate had
+back as the ninth century.
+From a time as yet unidentified by me, Billingsgate

-originally been supplied by vessels with wells (to keep the fish alive) from
+had originally been supplied by vessels with wells (to keep the fish alive)

 fishermen had also managed to service the London market, certainly by the